 In the Middle Ages, the term “freemason” was awarded to highly skilled stonemasons who were hired as free agents to build castles and cathedrals in England and Scotland.
 Because of the inherent danger of their work, stonemasons formed local organizations, called lodges, to take care of sick and injured members as well as the widows and orphans of those who were killed on the job.
 Eventually, men who were not skilled stonemasons wanted to join the group for the many advantages it offered.
-These men were known as accepted masons rather than working masons.
+These men were known as "accepted masons."
 This is how the group began to shift from a craft guild to a fraternity.

 The first Grand Lodge of Free and Accepted Masons was established in 1717 in London.
 In 1718, English Freemasonry spread to France and Spain, and after 1729, to India, Italy, Poland, and Sweden.
 Freemasonry spread to other parts of Europe and eventually made its way to the American colonies.
 In 1733, the first American lodge was established in Boston, under the authority of the Grand Lodge of England.
 The United States now has grand lodges in all 50 states and the District of Columbia.

 Masonry has been an integral part of California for more than 150 years.
 During the Gold Rush of 1849, thousands of settlers came to California in search of fortune.
 Many of these men were Masons and brought with them Masonic values and traditions.
 Not surprisingly, some of California’s first Masonic lodges were established in the mining towns of the Gold Country.
 In 1850 - the same year that California became a state - the Grand Lodge of California was established in Sacramento.